-Image grades from both methods in terms of each image quality measures were also converted into visual grading characteristics (VGC) points using the method described in~\cite{bath2007visual}.
-Hence, with the current 5 images grading criteria, 4 VGC points were obtained, and 0 as the origin and 1 as the maximum value were added as well~\cite{bath2007visual}.
-The combined VGC points (using grades from all three radiologists) of seven image quality measures were calculated, and the empirical area under the curve (AUC$_{VGC}$) were compared.
-The statistical significance of mean AUC$_{VGC}$ of each of the seven image quality measures was analyzed through one-sample t-testing against a hypothetical AUC$_{VGC}$ value of 0.5 (the value 0.5 corresponding to equal/comparable image quality for the two imaging methods in comparison).
+Image grades from both methods in terms of each image quality metric are also converted into visual grading characteristics (VGC) points as described in~\cite{bath2007visual}.
+Hence, with the current 5 image grading criteria, 4 VGC points are obtained, and 0 as the origin and 1 as the maximum value are added as well~\cite{bath2007visual}.
+The combined VGC points (using grades from all three radiologists) of seven image quality measures are calculated, and the empirical area under the curve (AUC$_{VGC}$) is compared.
+The statistical significance of the mean AUC$_{VGC}$ of seven image quality measures is analyzed through one-sample t-testing against a hypothetical AUC$_{VGC}$ value of 0.5 (the value 0.5 corresponding to equal/comparable image quality for the two imaging methods in comparison).
 VGC points are also obtained by combining all seven image quality measures for both methods.
-Full-view vs Half-view empirical AUC$_{VGC}$ values and its 95\% confidence intervals were obtained for each radiologist and combined scores.
-The statistical significance of AUC$_{VGC}$ and its 95\% confidence interval for each radiologist (56 samples) and all radiologists (168 samples) were interpreted according to the method described in~\cite{hanley1982meaning}.
-The statistical analysis was presented using GraphPad Prism 9.2.0 at a significance level of 95\%.
+Full-view vs Half-view empirical AUC$_{VGC}$ values and their 95\% confidence intervals are obtained for each radiologist and the combined scores.
+The statistical significance of AUC$_{VGC}$ and its 95\% confidence interval for each radiologist (56 samples) and all radiologists (168 samples) are interpreted according to the method described in~\cite{hanley1982meaning}.
+The statistical analysis is presented using GraphPad Prism 9.2.0 at a significance level of 95\%.
 Finally, the inter-rater agreements between radiologists are evaluated with quadratically weighted kappa statistics~\cite{fleiss1969large}.